 Postpartum depression is more than just the baby blues.
 It is not possible to just "snap out of" it.
 Postnatal depression is a real mental health condition that requires proper diagnosis and treatment.
 The feelings of sadness and depressive symptoms a mother has postpartum cannot be talked away.
 This is a physical illness that responds to medical intervention.
-Baby blues is less severe and resolves more quickly than PPD.
+Baby blues are less severe and resolve more quickly than PPD.

 It Lasts More Than a Few Weeks

 A woman's hormones change after childbirth.
 It's an adjustment to have a new member of the family.
 Insomnia contributes to stress.
 Some depression and sadness after giving birth are normal, but if they persist for more than a few weeks, PPD may be present.
 The levels of two hormones, estrogen and progesterone, drop very quickly after a new mom gives birth.
-This change triggers mood swings.
+This change triggers postpartum depression mood swings.
 Treatment with antidepressants and therapy can help a mother feel better.

 Lack of Rest Contributes to the Condition

 A new mother who has postnatal depression may have difficulty sleeping, either sleeping too much or too little.
 She may have trouble falling asleep.
 She may want to sleep when the infant does but may not be able to.
 When a woman has postpartum depression, sleep deprivation contributes to worsening of symptoms.
 Frequent nighttime feedings also make it difficult to get sufficient rest.
 It's important for a new mother to take naps during the day when the infant is sleeping to make up for nighttime sleep deficits.
 She will feel better if she rests whenever she can.